MelaNoMore Buddies (FAQ)

 Where / How do I find out more?

 What is the MelaNoMore Buddies?

-MelaNoMore Buddies is a new part of MelaNoMore Support Group (MSG) which has set up a Buddy system aimed at offering support to those who want to talk with someone who has had similar experiences to those you are dealing with.
+MelaNoMore Buddies is a part of MelaNoMore Support Group (MSG) which set up a Buddy system aimed at offering support to those who want to talk with someone who has had similar experiences to those you are dealing with.

 How would you describe a Friend?